-If you are interested in trying some local sweets and you don´t want just another piece of buisquit – read on.
-These are three traditional Czech sweets you can try while you are in Prague or you can take them home as a cool and easy-to pack gift.
-All of these products you can get in any supermarket or grocery store.
-Price of each is less than 1 euro.
+If you are interested in trying some traditional Czech sweets, these are three cult things you can try while you are in Prague.
+Or you can take them home as a cool and easy-to-pack gift.
+All of them you can find in any supermarket or grocery store.
+Price of each is less than 1.50 euro (35 Czech Crowns)

-The most traditional and most likely the oldest Czech hard candy made according to a secret formula and produced in the Czech Republic more than 100 years.
+The most traditional and most likely the oldest Czech hard candy made according to a secret formula and produced in the Czech Republic (Czechoslovakia) for more than 100 years.
 It´s a herbal drop with no artificial additives.
-It´s perfect when you have a sore throat or when you are loosing your voice (hence the product was named after very famous Czech singer from the beginning of the 20th century, Karel Hašler).
-The drops are black as there is an activated carbon in them and licorice.
-When I was a kid and I was ill, the first natural aid was actually drinking hot milk with two melted Hašlerkas in it.
-If you want, you can try it it´s not bad.
+It also helps when you have a sore throat or when you are losing your voice (that’s why the product was named after a very famous Czech singer from the beginning of the 20th century, Karel Hašler).
+The drops are black as there is an activated charcoal in them and licorice.
+When I was a kid and I was ill, the first natural aid was actually drinking hot milk with two melted Hašlerky.